Almost 160 years ago, from 1861 to 1865, the American Civil War occurred.

-About 150 years ago from 1861 to 1865, the American Civil War occurred.
-Now, anytime there’s a civil war, that’s because there are warring factions or different sides that claim allegiance to the same country.
+Every time there’s a civil war, it’s because there are different sides, or warring factions, that both claim allegiance to the same country.

 Fast & Easy Online GED Classes

 This lesson is provided by Onsego GED Prep.

 This lesson is a part of our GED Social Studies Guide

 The conflict between the North and the South grew.
 The people in the South thought that abolitionists would be starting slave rebellions, and some southerners preferred to quit the Union.

 Northerners, on the other hand, were afraid that slavery would spread, and some Americans that were opposed to slavery started to form the Republican Party.